Skip to content

 TwitterFacebookLinkedInEmail

 Value-based care is the future of medicine, and everyone is trying to get it right, co-CEOs of The Permanente Federation, Maria Ansari, MD, FACC, and Ramin Davidoff, MD write in a recent Medical Economics commentary.
 The physician leaders add that as momentum for a shift to value-based care accelerates, physicians and other health care leaders should explore ways to fully realize the model’s potential.
-Value-based care is aimed at enhancing patient outcomes and overall health by linking financial rewards to results, rather than the volume of services rendered.
+Value-based care is aimed at enhancing patient outcomes and overall health by linking financial rewards to quality of care, rather than the volume of services rendered.
 This differs from the fee-for-service approach, which has traditionally been the primary method of payment for healthcare.

 Medical groups that are funded by prepaid, value-based care arrangements are better positioned to develop and invest in innovative programs and technologies to respond to patient needs and market dynamics.